movinuddin/csci5560/README.md

 8. Customer.html page has box to provide account number.
 Account balance will be fetched once clicked on submit.

-9. Check table in phpmyadmin or mysql workbench to see if new customer got added to the table.
+9. Check related tables in phpmyadmin or mysql workbench to see if changes got added to the table.